LivePersonInc/developer-center/pages/documents/WebsiteMonitoring/EngagementAttributes/bestpractices-messaging.md

 EAs will be presented in the Agent Workspace in several areas:

 1. **Consumer Info widget** - each EA will be presented in its own section, much like for chat conversations today.
-They will be available in both Open Conversations & All Conversations, as well as in the Engagement History widget.
+They will be available in both Open Conversations & All Conversations, as well as in the Conversation History widget.

 2. **All Conversations view** - users will be able to search unauthenticated EAs in the All Conversations table, as part of the EAs search.